 The Interval Mapping problem is more complex to deal with.
-We have designed a dynamic programming algorithm for Fully Homogeneous platforms (see Section 3.2), but the complexity of the problem remains open for Communication Homogeneous platforms.
-However, in Section 3.2, we also prove the nice theoretical result that interval-based mappings are dominant for Communication Homogeneous platforms: no need to consider general mappings for such platforms, we can restrict the search to interval-based mappings.
+For Fully Homogeneous platforms (see Section 3.2.1), we simply recall the optimal dynamic programming algorithm of Subhlok and Vondran [32, 33].
+For Communication Homogeneous platforms (see Section 3.2.2), the problem turns out to be NP-hard.
+Quite interestingly, this result is a consequence of the fact that the natural extension of the chains-to-chains problem [26] to different-speed processors is NP-hard.
+Furthermore, in Section 3.2.3, we also prove the nice theoretical result that interval-based mappings are dominant for Communication Homogeneous platforms: no need to consider general mappings for such platforms, we can restrict the search to interval-based mappings.